Zxl19990529/ScribbleSimulation/README.md

 # ScribbleSimulation
 This repository is created for reimplementation of the ScribbleCOCO and ScribbleCityscapes.

+## Terms of use
+- ScribbleCOCO: We follow the same license as [COCO dataset for images](https://cocodataset.org/#termsofuse).
+- ScribbleCityscapes: We follow the same license as [The Cityscapes Dataset](https://github.com/mcordts/cityscapesScripts).
+- The datasets cannot be used for commercial purposes.
+The datasets are created for research purposes.
 ## ScribbleCOCO
 The complete dataset is avaliable at [BaiduNetdisk](https://pan.baidu.com/s/1bTRDR9BqDyaLcfynN2bpvg).
-The code is t817.
 The ScribbleCOCO need at leat 24G space.
 The dataset is recommended to untar with the following structure:
 ```bash
 ScribbleCOCO/